sinonjs/fake-timers/.github/PULL_REQUEST_TEMPLATE.md

 > When relevant, give a more thorough description of what the problem the PR is trying to solve.
 Examples of good topics for this section are:
 > * Link to an existing GitHub issue describing the problem
 > * Describing the problem in greater detail than the TL;DR section above
-> * How you discovered the issue, if it's not already described as an issue on GitHub
+> * How you discovered the issue if it's not already described as an issue on GitHub
 > * Discussion of different approaches to solving this problem and why you chose your proposed solution -->